Creating a Custom Docker Image

 It doesn't matter if the maintainer is an individual or an organization.
 For images available on Docker Hub, the maintainer is the name of a Docker Hub account.

-Official images maintained don't contain the name of the maintainer.
+Official images maintained by the Docker Library maintainers don't contain the name of the maintainer.
 For example, the official MariaDB image is called

 All images have a tag, which identifies the version or the variant of an image.
 For example, all MariaDB versions available on Docker are used as image tags.
 MariaDB 10.5 is called